mainsail-crew/mainsail/docs/setup-guide/mainsailos/first-boot.md

  **Important:** Include the mainsail.cfg into your printer.cfg {: .warning}

 Mainsail will not work unless Klipper is told to include its configuration.
-This can be achieved either by placing the contents of mainsail.cfg into your printer.cfg.
+This can be completed  by placing the contents of `mainsail.cfg` into your `printer.cfg` file.
+If you don't have a `printer.cfg` file, you can create one.

-To do this, open the default printer.cfg in the Mainsail web GUI:
+To do this, open the default `printer.cfg` configuration file in the Mainsail web GUI:

 ![screenshot-web-editor](../../../assets/img/setup/screenshot-web-editor-printer.png)